 The Company is party to pay-fixed and receive-floating interest rate swap agreements to offset the variability of cash flows in LIBOR-indexed debt interest payments, subject to a 1.0% floor, attributable to changes in the benchmark interest rate from March 13, 2017 to March 13, 2021 related to its credit agreement.
 During 2019, in accordance with the original agreements with the counterparties, the notional amount of the first derivative decreased from \$140.0 million to \$105.0 million.
 There were no other changes in the terms of the arrangements.
-The fixed rates associated with the first derivative ("Derivative 1") notional amount of \$105.0 million were 3.4063% and 3.5125%, respectively.
+The fixed rates associated with the first derivative ("Derivative 1") notional amount of \$105.0 million and the second derivative ("Derivative 2") notional amount of \$225.0 million were 3.4063% and 3.5125%, respectively.
 The fixed rate associated with the third derivative ("Derivative 3") notional amount of \$100.0 million was 2.6000%.
-Derivative 1 will hedge the first amount of LIBOR-based interest payments up to its applicable notional amount and Derivative 2 will hedge the next amount (i.e., the first amount not already hedged by Derivatives 1 up to its applicable notional amount.
-Derivative 3 will hedge interest payments not already hedged by Derivatives 1 and 2.
+Derivative 1 will hedge the first amount of LIBOR-based interest payments up to its applicable notional amount amount.
+Derivative 3 will hedge interest payments not already hedged by Derivative 1 and 2.